parides55/patient-readmission/README.md

 #### User Story Testing

- - Dashboard was manually tested using user stories as a basis for determining success.
- - Jupyter notebooks were reliant on consecutive functions being successful so manual testing against user stories was deemed irrelevant.

 ### Validation

 All code in the app_pages and src directories was validated as conforming to PEP8 standards using CodeInstitute's PEP8 Linter.